-The HHC Partnership Project is a Priority 1 project on the Planning Department's proposed Fiscal Year 2015-16 Action Plan.
-It is priority 1 because the Hawthorn historic complex has been found to be eligible for listing as an historic district and therefore the District has a responsibility to attempt to protect the four primary structures within the complex.
-If rehabilitation of these structures is not implemented as soon as possible, deterioration will accelerate substantially.
-If a partnership is not viable within the next two years, the District would complete long-term stabilization to stem the rate of deterioration and to reduce on-going maintenance and operations costs associated with hazardous deteriorating structures on District lands..
-The project scope includes partnership development activities and minor near-term stabilization measures.
-These costs would be paid out of the Hawthorn endowment fund and are anticipated to be no more than \$50,000.
-An additional budget of \$293,000 has been set aside in the proposed Budget as a placeholder should the potential partnership with Crevelt be unsuccessful and additional long-term stabilization or mothballing measures deemed necessary.
-NOTE: The proposed FY2015-15 budget reviewed by the Board on 2/25/25 allocated \$543,800 for Hawthorn's related projects.
-In addition to the \$343,000 budgeted for the HHC Partnership Project, the remaining \$200,800 is budgeted for improvements to the Alpine Road House to complete design, permitting, remediation and renovations required to prepare the house for lease or use as a ranger residence.
+The HHC Partnership Project is a Priority 1 project on the Planning Department's Fiscal Year (FY) 2015-16 Action Plan.
+If rehabilitation of these structures is not implemented as soon as possible, deterioration will accelerate.
+The HHC Partnership Project scope for FY2015-16 includes partnership development activities and minor near-term stabilization measures with a corresponding budget of \$343,000, which includes a placeholder amount of \$293,000 should the potential partnership with Crevelt be unsuccessful and additional long-term stabilization or mothballing measures deemed necessary.
+The larger Hawthorn budget also includes \$200,800 for improvements to the Alpine Road House to prepare the house for lease or use as a ranger residence.
+All costs are to be funded by the Hawthorn endowment.